tjboldt/Apple2-IO-RPi/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Hardware (please complete the following information):**
- - Host computer [e.g. ][, ][+, //e, IIgs, etc.]
+- Host computer (e.g. II, II+, //e, IIgs, etc.)
- - Additional cards [e.g. Disk ][, 80 column, TranswarpGS, etc.]
+- Additional cards (e.g. Disk II, 80 column, TranswarpGS, etc.)
- - Apple2-IO-RPi Version [e.g. prototype 4, prototype 5]
+- Apple2-IO-RPi Version (e.g. prototype 4, prototype 5)
-   - Origin [e.g. Self-made, purchased without RPi, purchased with RPi]
+  - Origin (e.g. Self-made, purchased without RPi, purchased with RPi)
   - When was firmware last updated

 **Software (please complete the following information):**
 - When was repo on the card last updated build performed

 **Additional context**
 Add any other context about the problem here.